Itchy Mole: Is It Normal or a Warning Sign?

 When you see a dermatologist for a suspicious mole, two tools may be used beyond a simple visual inspection.

-Dermoscopy is a non-invasive technique in which the clinician uses a handheld illuminated magnifier to see beneath the surface of the skin.
+Dermoscopy is a non-invasive technique in which the clinician uses a handheld, illuminated magnifier to visualize beneath the skin's surface.
 Features invisible to the naked eye, such as vascular patterns, pigment networks, and regression structures, become visible and help distinguish benign from potentially malignant lesions with significantly better accuracy.

 Mole mapping is a full-body photographic documentation process used for patients with a large number of moles or a personal or family history of melanoma.
 High-resolution photographs of every mole are taken at baseline and compared at subsequent visits.
 Changes that would be nearly imperceptible year to year become visible when photographs are placed side by side.
 Patients with multiple atypical moles benefit most from this approach.

-Both tools reduce unnecessary biopsies and help catch genuine changes early, which improves outcomes significantly.
+Both tools reduce unnecessary biopsies and help detect genuine changes early, significantly improving outcomes.

 Not every concerning mole requires removal.
 The decision depends on the clinical picture.